Executive summary template

 Aids in decision-making

-How to write an executive summary
+How to use the executive summary template

 - 1